-Yesterday it was World Asthma Day, so at Mini First Aid we thought it was an ideal time to shine a spotlight on this common lung condition.
+It is World Asthma Day on 6th May 2025, so at Mini First Aid we thought it was an ideal time to shine a spotlight on this common lung condition.
 Asthma attacks sadly kill 3 people in the UK every single day, and even more tragically, with the right knowledge and treatment, many of these deaths could be avoided.

 We've consulted Dr. Greg Burch, an Emergency Medicine Specialist at Sussex University Hospitals and Joint CEO of Tiny Medical Apps.
 He is dedicated to improving asthma management in young people.
 He co-founded the Digital Health Passport, an app that empowers children and their families to take control of asthma through tracking symptoms, monitoring air quality, and learning correct inhaler usage.
 Over to Greg to explain more about the signs and symptoms of asthma and how to help someone having an asthma attack.